muehlburger/machine-learning-collection/README.md

 # Machine-Learning-Collection

-This repository contains various implementations of machine learning algorithms
+This repository contains various implementations of machine learning algorithms.